Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 ## Connecting to the Beckn One Catalog Discovery Service

 Discovery service helps seekers discover providers of products, services, opportunities, or other value using structured criteria.
 It serves as a key digital infrastructure component in Beckn-enabled networks.

-The Discovery service **MUST** comply with the [Beckn gateway](https://github.com/beckn/protocol-specifications/blob/master/docs/BECKN-003-Beckn-Protocol-Communication-Draft-01.md#communication-protocol-for-search-via-beckn-gateway) recommendations to ensure interoperability and adherence to network standards.

 Refer to [this](https://github.com/beckn/missions/blob/main/docs/faq.md) FAQ page for any additional queries related to network setup.